mike-clark-8192/JRTDF/README.md

 The program relies on Windows' en-US localized title, button label, and message for this dialog.
 You would have to customize the program code and recompile the project to use it on a Windows setup using a non-English display language.

+The program has no user interface.
+To exit the program, kill the `JRTDF.exe` process from Task Manager.

 PRs are welcome.